jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Footnotes

+To insert a footnote, using an extension to the original Markdown syntax, press `C-c C-s f`.
+This inserts a footnote marker such as `[^1]` at the point, inserts a footnote definition below, and positions the point for inserting the footnote text.

+W> Footnotes are an extension to Markdown and are not supported by all W> processors.

+As with reference links, you can customize the location of footnote definitions.

+`markdown-footnote-location`

-  * `markdown-footnote-location` - where to insert footnote text (default: `end`).
-The set of location options is the same as for `markdown-reference-location`.
+:   Determines where to insert footnote text (default: `end`).
+The
+    set of location options is the same as for `markdown-reference-location`: the possible locations are the end of the document (`end`), after the current block (`immediately`), the end of the current subtree (`subtree`), or before the next header (`header`).

 ## Subscripts and Superscripts